Seven Ways to Come Back to Life After Suffering the Death of a Loved One

 After suffering the death of a beloved, most of us see no possible way we can recover or ever again find any joy in living.
-Mental and emotional darkness engulfs us.
-The moment consciousness returns each morning, the overwhelming reality of our loss takes us to our knees.
-Is it any wonder that the ultimate stress one can suffer is the death of a loved one?

-- Journal your feelings without holding back – allow yourself to vent every thought, feeling and emotion regardless of how “good or bad” they seem.
+- Journal your feelings without holding back.
+Allow yourself to vent every thought, feeling and emotion regardless of how “good or bad” they seem.

 - Enlist support and help from your local hospice or bereavement group.